nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 01.md

 Okay.
 I mean, I'm good knowing everyone.
 I imagine I just think you're a little strange.
 That sounds about right.
 Alright.

+---

+### Session Play - Part 2

 So I'm gonna move.
 And as I do, so I'm gonna look at everybody, and in turn, you know, kind of call them by name.
-Karsten, Sameer, Jahir.
+Karsten, Simear, Jahir.
 Is everyone alright?
 And, I'm going to pass shield.

 That seems appropriate.
 Probably a good idea.
 So we're gonna do that.
 And when you cast it, you will need to drag the spell effect shield onto your, token for it to take effect from the.
 How do you do this?